Class: DLinked::List

 #reverse_each {|Object| ... } ⇒ self, Enumerator

-This is an **O(n)** operation, as it traverses every node.
+This is an **O(n)** operation.

 Yields: